Avoiding pitfalls of data loss

 Hard Disk Technology

-Currently the gold standard for home use for long-term archival data storage.
+Currently the gold standard for long-term archival data storage.
 HDD technology stores information on a circular platter similar to a record.
-Magnetics is used to read and write information.
+Magnetics are used to read and write information.
 Once the electric current is removed, the data storage is permanent until the media itself physically decays.
-It’s been my experience that, drives stored in a 60-degree temperature environment can last around 20–30 years, but the life expectancy can increase or decrease depending on the storage environment, use, and design characteristics of the device.
-It’s good to power on drives periodically if stored for long periods of time 5 years or more so that the bearings that allow the platters to spin, don’t lock up.
-It is also a good idea to refresh the data on the drive every 5-10 years to prevent magnetic field deterioration by copying the data off the drive to another location and then back again.
+It’s been my experience that, drives stored in a 60-70 degree temperature environment can last around 20–30 years, but the life expectancy can increase or decrease depending on the use, and design characteristics of the device.
+It’s good to power on drives periodically if stored for long periods of time (5-7 years) so that the bearings that allow the platters to spin, don’t lock up.
+Furthermore, it’s also a good idea to refresh the data on the drive every 7–10 years to prevent magnetic field deterioration.
+Refreshing data usually consists of copying the data to a new drive.

 Optical Discs (CD/DVD)

-CD and DVD writable media has a life of 10–20 years if stored correctly.
+CD and DVD writable media has a life of 10–20 years if stored in a safe location under the above temperature specifications.

 Solid State Technology